Build a Basic Knowledge

 Pray before, during, and after your study time.
 Ask God to give you ears to hear.
 Like the psalmist, pray, “Open my eyes, that I may behold wondrous things out of your law” (Ps.
 119:18).
 Acknowledge your limitations, and humbly ask God to grant you wisdom and insight as you study.
 He will not refuse your request.

-This article is adapted from the ESV Women’s Study Bible.
+This article is by Jen Wilkin and is adapted from the ESV Women’s Study Bible.

 As Christians, we believe the Bible is the very word of God, and it’s pivotal that we spend time knowing and loving him through it.